Eugène Lanti

-Eugène Lanti was a pseudonym of Eugène Adam (19 July 1879 in Normandy, France – 17 January 1947 in Mexico).
-Lanti was an Esperantist, socialist and writer.
+Eugène Lanti was a pseudonym of Eugène Aristide Alfred Adam (19 July 1879 in Normandy, France – 17 January 1947 in Mexico), an Esperantist, socialist and writer.
 He was a founder of Sennacieca Asocio Tutmonda, and a longtime editor of the internationalist socialist magazine Sennaciulo.
 Lanti was a critic of Stalinism and the theoretician of a new doctrine, anationalism, which aimed to eliminate the very concept of the nation as a guiding idea of social organisation.

 Biography

 Lanti's parents were peasant farmers.
 In his early life he worked as an agricultural labourer, carpenter, furniture maker and designer.
 He was self-educated, and studied in the evening.
 In 1914 he was mobilised in the First World War and served as an ambulance driver.
 He learnt Esperanto in 1914–15 at the Western Front, but in 1919 was almost persuaded to abandon Esperanto in favour of Ido.
-Following the war, he returned to Paris, became acquainted with Lucian Banmer and Ludoviko Glodeau, and he reaffirmed his support for Esperanto with his editorship of Liberiga Stelo.
+Following the war, he returned to Paris, became acquainted with Lucien Bannier and Ludoviko Glodeau, and he reaffirmed his support for Esperanto with his editorship of Liberiga Stelo.

 In the 1920s Lanti lived in Paris with Ellen Kate Limouzin, the aunt of George Orwell.
 Orwell visited the couple and suffered as a non-speaker of Esperanto, and developed a strong dislike for the language.
 It has been suggested that Orwell included elements of Esperanto in the "Newspeak" language he created in his anti-totalitarian novel, Nineteen Eighty-Four.